 One slight warning about using WordPress to build an ecommerce website.
 Although it’s pretty easy to get a small ecommerce website up and running by yourself, you may find that you don’t have the skills required to expand it into a larger site.

 So be realistic about how much you’ll be able to do yourself with WordPress and if you’re not sure, you might want to opt for Online Store to be on the safe side.
+Both are great ecommerce platforms.

-What should a medium-size ecommerce website cost?
+How much should a medium-size ecommerce website cost?

 It’s more than possible to create a good medium-size ecommerce website using WordPress, but you may not be able to do it yourself unless you’re willing to learn a fair amount about how WordPress works and the programming languages it uses.